LukeFrankio/TakumCpp/Docs/Spec.md

 4. Compute y = exp_base(ℓ) where exp_base is the inverse of sign_adjusted_log; again compute in a high-precision host type to minimize rounding error.
 5. If sign bit set, return -y, else +y.

+Canonical Decoded Tuple (S, c, r, m_int):

+For verification and testing (e.g., uniqueness in Proposition 3, monotonicity in Proposition 4), the decoded bit pattern can be unpacked into the tuple (S, c, r, m_int):

+- S: sign bit (0 or 1)
+- c: characteristic (integer part of ℓ, per eq.
+(19))
+- r: regime value (per eq.
+(17))
+- m_int: packed mantissa bits (lowest p = N - 5 - r bits, as uint64_t)

+This tuple provides an exact, canonical representation of the Takum value for bit-level verification without floating-point rounding issues.
+The tuple can be used to compute the logarithmic value ℓ = (-1)^S * (c + m_int / 2^p) for high-precision comparisons in tests.

 **Note on Ordering for Tests**: Two's-complement ordering maps to SI order for ascending τ: iteration should start at nar_index = 1<<(n-1), then nar_index+1 ..
 2^n-1, 0 .. nar_index-1.
 Unsigned 0..2^n-1 does not correspond to ascending τ; reordering is required for monotonicity checks (Prop 4) to avoid false failures.

 Implementation notes: